What is the Pierce Results System of Spinal Analysis?

 This system evolved from the earlier Pierce-Stillwagon technique (PST), which itself evolved from a core of chiropractic techniques, including Palmer HIO (Upper Cervical or Toggle Recoil Technique), Thompson, Logan Basic, and the Reaver system, with their reliance upon palpation, leg checks, and “pattern analysis” utilizing thermocouple (thermographic) instrumentation.

-Dr. Pierce continued to evolve the analysis system until his untimely death in 1994.
+Dr. Pierce continued to evolve the analysis system until his untimely death on December 20th 1993.